PrincetonUniversity/job_defense_shield/docs/configuration.md

 ### Email Settings

 Set the path to your email files.
-A set of example files is found in the `email` directory of the `job_defense_shield` GitHub repository.
+A set of example files is found in the `email` directory of the Job Defense Shield [GitHub repository](https://github.com/PrincetonUniversity/job_defense_shield).
 It is recommended to copy the example email files to another directory outside of `job_defense_shield` and put that under version control.
 As you will learn, placeholders like `<GREETING>` are replaced by the actual values as computed in the Python code.

 ```yaml
 email-files-path: /path/to/email/